jimdavis1/Viral_Annotation/README.md

 Although it should not matter, this has been developed using Bob's internal environment by sourcing:<br>
 `/vol/patric3/cli/ubuntu-cli/user-env.sh`<br>

+## Repo Contents
+`annotate_by_viral_pssm.pl` the perl script that runs the blasts and calls the proteins. <br>
+`Viral_PSSM.json`  the file containing BLAST and ORF calling parameters per protein.<br>
+`Viral-Rep-Contigs` the directory of representative contigs that guides the program to the correct set of PSSMs.<br>
+`Viral-PSSMs` the directory of hand curated PSSMS per family or genus.
+There may be more than one PSSM per protein.<br>
+`Viral-Alignments`  the directory of alignments that corresponds to each PSSM.
+This is not used by the program, but it is useful for keeping track of the source data used to build each PSSM.<br><br>

 ## How it works

 The code is currently designed to work on *Paramyxoviridae* and *Arenaviridae* viruses, although I plan to add more.
 As depicted in the image below, it first performs a blastn against a small set of representative genomes for each genus.
 Then it sorts the results by bit score and chooses the best match.<br><br>